-Terry Pendleton had to admit that as he took part in Cardinals’ batting practice prior to his first major league game, he was nervous.
+As he took part in Cardinals batting practice prior to his first major league game on July 18, 1984, Terry Pendleton had to admit that he was nervous.

 “It’s hit me that I’m in the big leagues, but in a way it hasn’t,” the 24-year-old said after making his debut just two years after the Cardinals drafted him in the seventh round of the 1982 June Amateur Draft.
 “I mean, I’m standing here in Busch Stadium, which I’ve heard so much about all these years, and I’m standing here with all these players I’ve heard so much about.
 I was a Dodger fan for years and Dusty Baker was everything to me.
 So I walk into the hotel when I get here and the first guy I see is Dusty Baker.